lpassig/coding-blog-boilerplate/posts/azure-subscription-creation-self-service.md

 The created Microsoft form can be found and duplicated here:
 <br>https://forms.office.com/Pages/ShareFormPage.aspx?id=yhBjFeK3GEShsVflrr9qJwRTHhnL69ROqdmQTMjmO9NUM1I0WUlJWEZIV0pRTEVaSFk4QkpZTlNNVC4u&sharetoken=rMxBljCWPjxop8s7hXyC

 This minimal set of questions asked are needed to have a general understanding of the use case.
-Additionally they are needed to decide to which management group the created subscription should be moved.
+Additionally those questions are needed to decide to which management group the created subscription should be moved.

+> Please be sure, that you share the Microsoft Form only within your company and *not* make it public!

-## Power Platform
+## Power Automate

-After the questionaire/form has been created we need to integrate it with the Power Platform in order to create a workflow.
+After the questionaire/form has been created, we need to integrate it with the Power Automate in order to create a workflow that triggers the function whenever a response is beeing created.
 This integration needs a minimum of three steps.

 1. Get/Read the created Forms response
 2. Get response details